zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 result = 2.operator*(oneHalf);                    // error!
 ```

-oneHalf has an operator\*, so it's fine.
+`oneHalf` has `operator*`, so it's fine.
-int doesn't, so compiler will look for non-member functions that can be called like operator\*(2, oneHalf), i.e. functions that are global, or in namespaces.
+int doesn't, so compiler will look for non-member functions that can be called like `operator*(2, oneHalf)`, i.e. functions that are global, or in namespaces.
 But in this example, that search also fails.

 It turns out that parameters are eligible for implicit conversion only if they are listed in the parameter list.
-In terms of member function, \*this is not eligible to become target of implicit conversion, causing the second statement to fail.
+In terms of member function, `*this` is not eligible to become target of implicit conversion, causing the second statement to fail.

-So, to support mixed mode operators consistently, one approach is to make operator\* not a member.
+So, to support mixed mode operators consistently, one approach is to make `operator*` not a member.
 Like this
 ```cpp
 const Rational operator*(const Rational& lhs,     // now a non-member
                          const Rational& rhs)     // function